Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/3-GPU-and-Shaders.md

 </div>

 2. **Fragment Shader**:
 A fragment shader is a GPU program that runs once for each fragment.
 It runs after the vertex shader.
 The vertex shader defines the shape of the triangle, and then the pixels inside the triangle are determined as fragments.
-Only after this step are the fragment shaders executed, and they run in parallel.
-For example, if a triangle covers 1000 pixels, the fragment shader will run 1000 times, in parallel and the entire operation will take the time equivalent to processing just one fragment <sup>2</sup>.
-This is where you can see the massive parallel processing power of the GPU.
+Only after this step are the fragment shaders executed.Fragment shaders run **in parallel**.
+For example, if a triangle covers 1000 pixel-sized areas, the fragment shader will be executed around 1000 times, once for each fragment.
+Because GPUs are designed for massive parallelism, many of these executions happen at the same time, making fragment processing extremely fast.
+This is where the GPU’s parallel processing power becomes apparent.

+**Note:** The same vertex shader code is executed for every vertex, and the same fragment shader code is executed for every fragment.
+In other words, the GPU applies the same set of instructions to many different data elements, which is similar to a **SIMD (Single Instruction, Multiple Data)** style of processing.

 <div class="img-external">
 <div class= "img-container">